 Begonias are incredibly common plants because of how versatile and visually appealing they are.
 You can find begonia flowers and leaves that are various different colors.

-It makes it easy to enjoy begonias no matter what type of color scheme you’re trying to go for in your yard.
+It makes it easy to enjoy these plants no matter what type of color scheme you’re trying to go for in your yard.
 There’s a good chance that you’ll be able to find begonias that will look stunning in your yard.

-If you plan to make begonias the centerpiece of your garden, then you might be wondering what other plants would go well with begonias.
+If you plan to make them the centerpiece of your garden, then you might be wondering what other plants would go well with them.
 What can you plant with begonias when you want to make your yard as beautiful as possible?

 Read on to learn about several plants that you can grow with begonias.
-All of these options should be compatible with begonias aesthetically while also being very practical to care for alongside begonias.
+All of these options should be compatible with them aesthetically while also being very practical to care for alongside them.

 1 – Impatiens